 Some concerts sell souvenir posters signed by performing artists.
 They can be rolled up to take home and hang without folds!
 ClinicalPosters delivers pristine anatomy posters for medical offices by carefully rolling up less than eight posters within crush-resistant triangle tubes.
 Dimensions require trackable USPS Priority Mail, USPS Parcel Select Ground or FedEx shipping options.
 Note that Parcel Select Ground includes tracking but containers are generally handled more roughly during transit.

-For the best protection with minimal hassle, a flat-box option is offered during checkout.
+For the best protection with minimal hassle, a flat-box option is offered on product pages.
 This might be compared to museum quality packaging.
-Your posters arrive bagged, boxed, padded, unrolled and unfolded to protect against transit damage via FedEx or USPS Priority mail.
+Your posters arrive bagged, boxed, padded, unrolled and unfolded to protect against transit damage via FedEx, UPS or USPS Priority Mail.
 It is a great investment during bad whether conditions.